ALi3nW3rX/kali-bomb/README.md

 - Fixing broken tools or dependencies
 - More to come as the project develops

+## Current List of Tools

+- Joplin
+- Terminator
+- Flameshot
+- Vcode
+- Seghide
+- Venom
+- Autorecon (Only available in dev right now.
+Has not been fully tested)

 ***kali is an ongoing work in progress.
 I am building it as I go to add more tools.***